top of page

 Image source: CultureAtWork

 Since the publication of the GROW theory, there have been some differences in the interpretation of the "W" element.
 Sometimes it is given the meaning of "Wrap up" and sometimes "Way forward".
-Sir John Whitmore made it clear, however, that "W" meant "Will" in the sense of having the will to commit.
+However, Sir John Whitmore made it clear that "W" meant "Will" in the sense of having the will to commit.
 That interpretation was an important part of the whole paradigm.

-On the other hand, Sir John did not want humans to slavishly follow this pattern.
-It is merely a structure for ensuring that you are aware of what type of question will be most productive at any given time.
+On the other hand, Sir John did not want humans to follow this pattern slavishly.
+It is merely a structure for ensuring that you know what type of open-ended questions will be most productive at any given time.

 What a Coach's question refers to usually matters more than the question itself.
 Questions about a goal energize, questions about reality provide clarity, and questions about options and actions turn ideas into achievements.